TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Feasibility Evaluation of TabID

 \subsubsection{N-Linked Sequence and Optimal N-Linked Sequence}

 This puzzle, proposed by Itay Bavly~\cite{nlinkedseq1}, requires arranging as many as possible out of the first 100 positive integers into a sequence, so that in every pair of adjacent numbers one is a multiple of the other.
 The longest possible sequence was found to consist of 77 numbers~\cite{nlinkedseq2}.
 The question was also asked for 1000 numbers, and in this case a sequence with 418 numbers was constructed.
-We use the name \textit{n-linked sequence} as proposed by William Gasarch~\cite{Gasarch2019:open}, who also introduced the parameter $n$ for the largest integer.
+We use the name \textit{n-linked sequence} as proposed by William Gasarch~\citeyear{Gasarch2019:open}, who also introduced the parameter $n$ for the largest integer.

 We consider two versions of the puzzle.
-The first version is a decision problem in which we ask whether a sequence exists of some given length, where the length \texttt{len} is a fraction of $n$ chosen to be challenging (close to the unsatisfiability threshold, but still satisfiable).
+The first version is a decision problem in which we ask whether a sequence exists of some given length, where the length \code{len} is a fraction of $n$ chosen to be challenging (close to the unsatisfiability threshold, but still satisfiable).
 The second version is an optimization problem where we simply seek a longest sequence as in the original problem description.
-Both versions are modelled with a one-dimensional matrix \texttt{seq} of variables with domain \(\{1\ldots n\}\) representing the sequence.
-In the decision version, \texttt{seq} is of length \texttt{len}, which is a parameter.
-In the optimization version, \texttt{len} is a variable that is maximised.
-In both versions the entire matrix \texttt{seq} is \texttt{allDiff}.
+Both versions are modelled with a one-dimensional matrix \code{seq} of variables with domain \(\{1\ldots n\}\) representing the sequence.
+In the decision version, \code{seq} is of length \code{len}, which is a parameter.
+In the optimization version, \code{len} is a variable that is maximised.
+In both versions the entire matrix \code{seq} is \code{allDiff}.
 The divisibility constraint for the optimization problem is shown below.
-In the decision problem, the condition \texttt{(i<=len)} is omitted.
+In the decision problem, the condition \code{(i<=len)} is omitted.

-We experimented with instances up to size \(n=42\) for optimization, and up to \(n=80\), \(\mathit{len}=70\) for the decision version.
-For all instances of both problems, the Duplicate Variables heuristic identifies each divisibility constraint and they are all tabulated.
-The generated table constraints have arity 2 for the decision version, and arity 3 for the optimization version.
+For the decision version of the problem, we used the 15 instances where \(n\in \{60,70,80\}\) and \(\mathit{len} \in \{n-30, n-25, n-20, n-15, n-10\}\).
+For the optimization version, we used instances \(n=\{12, 14, 16,\ldots,42\}\).
+For the optimization problem, the Duplicate Variables and Weak Propagation heuristics identify each arity 3 divisibility constraint and they are all tabulated.
+For the decision problem, Duplicate Variables, Large AST, and Weak Propagation heuristics identify each arity 2 divisibility constraint and all are tabulated.